kubedb/docs/docs/guides/singlestore/backup/kubestash/logical/index.md

 xEJv73q3w_m1~H.G⏎
 ```

-Now, Lets exec into the any aggregator `Pod` to enter into `memsql` shell and create a database and a table,
+Now, Lets exec into the any aggregator `Pod` to enter into `mysql` shell and create a database and a table,

 ```bash
 $ kubectl exec -it -n demo sdb-sample-aggregator-0 -- singlestore --user=root --password=xEJv73q3w_m1~H.G